Global Web Index.

 - Cursor To build prototypes with Figma MCP and push to repo

-Alongside those tools, I developed a staging design system as the base for a future product-wide rollout, so we could move fast prototyping with AI while keeping tokens and components coherent enough to scale.
+Alongside those tools, I worked with the design team to evolve a staging design system as the foundation for a future product-wide rollout, so we could move fast prototyping with AI.
+This involved structuring tokens and components in a way that was readable by AI agents and linking to documentation and guidelines.

 Tokens · variants · components